 The Master of Divinity (M.Div.) degree is the traditional seminary degree that will prepare you for a professional ministry leadership role and ordination, whether in a church or parachurch organization or in a specialized ministry setting.
 This comprehensive program incorporates elements of both the Master of Theological Studies and Master of Arts in Practical Theology degrees, and is the standard prerequisite for the Doctor of Ministry, Doctor of Philosophy and other post-graduate degrees.
 Students planning to pursue ordination or terminal degrees should consult providers of those opportunities to determine specific requirements.

 Length: 72 credit hours.
 Students typically complete this degree in three to five years.
 The program must be completed within seven years.
-Students may begin the program in the fall or spring semester.
+Students may begin the program in January, March, May or July.

-Format: The M.Div. program is offered on campus or in a distance program consisting of a combination of online and on-campus modular courses.
+Format: Eight-week courses are offered on campus or in a distance program consisting of a combination of online and on-campus modular courses.
 The online program requires that a minimum of eight courses be completed via one-week modular or via traditional on-campus semester format.

 Important Links: Faculty | Apply Now | Tuition | Financial Aid